Udemy has over 49 million users worldwide. (Firstguide.com)

 #5.
 Choose a platform for setting up your website

-Once you’ve chosen your domain name and hosting, it’s time to start building your site.
-In order to do so, you must choose a Learning Management System (LMS) first.
-An LMS is a software that is used to upload your course content, enroll students, add instructors and let them interact with each other.
+An LMS is a software that is used to create & upload your course content, enroll students, add instructors and let them interact with each other.

-Cloud-based platforms are those that give you a full-fledged course marketplace development solution and have all the features you need inbuilt.
-These platforms are useful if you want to set up your websites in a short time span or do not want the responsibility of managing an independent platform.
+Cloud-based platforms are those that give you a full-fledged course marketplace development solution with all the features you need inbuilt.

-However, in this scenario, you have to conform to the framework of the platform and do not have a lot of freedom to design your own website.
-Also, cloud-based platforms usually cost a lot more than open-source website development.
-Some examples of cloud-based LMSs include Canvas, Teachable, Thinkific, etc.
+However, in this scenario, you have to conform to the framework of the platform.
+You won’t have a lot of freedom to design your own website.

 Open Source LMS platforms

-Open-source learning management systems empower you to build and customize your website from scratch without any constraints.
+Open-source LMSs empower you to build and customize your website from scratch without any constraints.
 You are free to develop and scale your platform as you choose.

-However, these platforms need much more involvement from your end when it comes to managing them.
-You are responsible for every single aspect of the site, from website security to setting up payment gateways, to marketing your courses.
+These platforms are ‘self-hosted‘ and need much more involvement from your end when it comes to managing them.
+You are responsible for every single aspect of the site, from website hosting, and security to setting up payment gateways, to marketing your courses.

 Let’s take a look at some of the popular LMS options that are available today: